Learning Outcomes

 Key Term: Suspicious Activity Report (SAR)

-A formal report submitted to the NCA when there is knowledge or suspicion of money laundering.
+A formal report submitted to the NCA when there is knowledge or suspicion (or reasonable grounds for suspicion in the regulated sector) of money laundering.

 Defence Against Money Laundering (DAML)

-If a solicitor seeks to proceed with a transaction that may involve criminal property, they must request a DAML from the NCA.
-The transaction cannot proceed until consent is granted or the statutory time period has expired.
+If a solicitor seeks to proceed with a transaction that may involve criminal property, they must request a DAML as part of the SAR.
+The statutory timescales are:

 The Risk-Based Approach and Customer Due Diligence